OfficialKee/challenge-term1/README.md

 #### `arrayReverse`
-Given an array of numbers, reverse the order of the numbers of the arrays
+Given an array of numbers, reverse the order of the numbers in the array.

 #### `inBothArrays`
-Given 2 arrays of numbers, return an array of numbers that includes all numbers that appear in both arrays
+Given 2 arrays of numbers, return an array that includes all numbers that appear in both arrays.

 #### `characterCount`